Office of the Ombudsman (Hong Kong): Increase in direct investigation

-Come the turn of the 21st century, the HKSAR Ombudsman’s Office had adopted a far more progressive outlook towards civic unification, and amendment within political and socio-economic maladministration, focusing notably on the use of modern resources to best ensure efficiency.
-Specifically, the Ombudsman’s Office, from 2001, prioritised the conduct of a wider range of preliminary enquiries towards the direct investigation of issues, which allowed for a more effective assessment of the social and financial viability of proposed reform policies, prior to their implementation.
-For example, from 2003–04 the annual Ombudsman’s report refers to the need for a more analytical, or “global view”, towards addressing maladministration within Hong Kong, given the emergence of a set of identified patterns within public complaints, most notably, though not limited to, the “reluctance in enforcement”, along with interdepartmental coordination.
+Come the turn of the 21st century, the HKSAR Ombudsman's Office had adopted a far more progressive outlook towards civic unification, and amendment within political and socio-economic maladministration, focusing notably on the use of modern resources to best ensure efficiency.
+Specifically, the Ombudsman's Office, from 2001, prioritised the conduct of a wider range of preliminary enquiries towards the direct investigation of issues, which allowed for a more effective assessment of the social and financial viability of proposed reform policies, prior to their implementation.
+For example, from 2003 to 2004 the annual Ombudsman's report referred to the need for a more analytical, or “global view”, towards addressing maladministration within Hong Kong, given the emergence of a set of identified patterns within public complaints, most notably, though not limited to, the “reluctance in enforcement”, along with interdepartmental coordination.

 Publicity

-Having acknowledged the discrepancies within the relationship between the public and the Ombudsman, the latter therefore embarked on increasing awareness as to its role, along with the prevalence of one's social, or civic duty, via a range of publicity initiatives, such as the wider use of media and technology to better inform Hong Kong’s public not just as to what issues were of most importance to society, but more so how they could be more involved in facilitating social, political and economic paradigms, and bring about progress.
-This was best exemplified by the Ombudsman’s Offices’ cooperation with Radio Television Hong Kong, over the production of an eight-episode television series, in 2013.
-Earlier implemented social initiatives had a near-immediate impact as well, as by 2005 the Ombudsman’s Office had received a record-high 15,626 enquiries along with over 5,600 complaints, completing four direct investigations, symbolising a positive and progressive trend in public and civic interaction through to 2015-16, when eight direct investigations were completed.
+Having acknowledged the discrepancies within the relationship between the public and the Ombudsman, the latter therefore embarked on increasing awareness as to its role, along with the prevalence of one's social, or civic duty, via a range of publicity initiatives, such as the wider use of media and technology to better inform Hong Kong's public not just as to what issues were of most importance to society, but more so how they could be more involved in facilitating social, political and economic paradigms, and bring about progress.
+This was best exemplified by the Ombudsman's Offices’ cooperation with Radio Television Hong Kong, over the production of an eight-episode television series, in 2013.
+Earlier implemented social initiatives had a near-immediate impact as well, as by 2005 the Ombudsman's Office had received a record-high 15,626 enquiries along with over 5,600 complaints, completing four direct investigations, symbolising a positive and progressive trend in public and civic interaction through to 2015–16, when eight direct investigations were completed.

 Government departments’ perceptions of the Ombudsman

-Despite exemplary developmental progress from within the Ombudsman’s Office, after the handover going into the 21st century, its authority nonetheless came under question, and was criticised on occasion.
-For example, during the 2013-2014 term, a government department the Ombudsman’s Office over issues relating to its contractual obligations or protocol, during a sales contract between two parties.
-After investigation, the Ombudsman's Office reaffirmed their authority and jurisdiction over the matters under complaint, given the fact that contract was not commercial in nature (thus under public sector review), and that its nature was against that of accepted policy.
+Despite exemplary developmental progress from within the Ombudsman's Office, after the handover going into the 21st century, its authority nonetheless came under question and was criticised on occasion.
+For example, during the 2013–2014 term, a government department the Ombudsman's Office over issues relating to its contractual obligations or protocol, during a sales contract between two parties.
+After investigation, the Ombudsman's Office reaffirmed their authority and jurisdiction over the matters under complaint, given the fact that the contract was not commercial in nature (thus under public sector review), and that its nature was against that of accepted policy.